farisniar/Test-Assessment/README.md

 <p align="left">
   - Do it and Submit all answers in the form of a Repository URL<br>
-  - QA Manual doesn't have to do automation tests, but if you can do it it will be a plus
+  - QA Manual doesn't have to do automation tests, but if you can do it, it will be a plus
 </p>